UPDATE COMING SOON

 He was not available for later recording sessions, which is why Fingerprintz drummer Bogdan Wiczling was playing drums for "It's You, Only You (Mein Schmerz)" and "Rocky Road".

-A concert of Lene's in New York in September 1981 (part of a short tour of America's East Coast) was filmed for television by the production company of American band The Osmonds (they were the only people who wanted to put money into this).
-When Lene and Les Chappell were going to the Osmonds' place in Utah on that occasion, they took photos for the album sleeve at the Great Salt Lake Desert.
-Some film footage they had shot at the same occasion was used for brief scenes of the video for "Blue Hotel" in 1983.
+A concert in New York in September 1981 (part of a brief East Coast tour) was filmed for television by the production company of American band The Osmonds (they were the only people who wanted to put money into this).

 The following credits are taken from the inner sleeve of the album's Japanese release (except the studios).
 See albums discography for more "No Man's Land" credits.